ms/buildtogether.tech/src/rules-newcomers.md

 ---

 To survive and thrive, a community must attract and retain new members and help them be productive.
-These rules, taken from <cite>Sholler2019</cite>, describe how to do this.
+These rules, taken from [% b Sholler2019 %], describe how to do this.

 > ### Communities of practice